800-913-3416 [email protected]

 Backed by AARP and UnitedHealthcare, these plans are popular for their reliability and wide acceptance among doctors nationwide.

-With identical Medigap benefits offered by many insurers, the real question is whether an AARP Medicare supplement plan gives you the right balance of cost, coverage, and peace of mind.
+Most Medigap plans offer the same benefits regardless of insurer.
+What matters is whether AARP Medigap plans gives you the right balance of cost, coverage, and peace of mind.

 Key Takeaways